Aokautere urban growth

 The hearing of this proposed plan change took place in December 2023.
 The independent Hearing Commissioners appointed to hear the plan change issued a decision approving the plan change on 6 May 2024.
 We have subsequently received one notice appealing the decision to the Environment Court.

-In the coming months, we will proceed to mediation in an effort to settle the appeal.
-If agreement cannot be reached at mediation, we will proceed to an Environment Court hearing later in the year.
+Mediation will take place in February 2025.
+If agreement can not be reached at mediation, we will proceed to the Environment Court in July 2025.

 The outlined area has been notified for a proposed plan change to rezone it from a rural to a residential area in Palmerston North’s District Plan.